CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

-1. Now lets create something to destroy the asteroids.
+1. Now let's create something to destroy the asteroids.
 In game programming and physics a **projectile** is an object that is cast (thrown, fired, moved) from one place to another.
 So, when a football player kicks the ball, in physics, the ball would become a projectile once it starts moving.

 2. Create a new C# script called "lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.